“[Judy] in the parlance of show folk, is what is known as a sure-fire show-stopper and box-office magnet.” – Uncredited article, 1955

 July 10, 1967: Judy opened her concert at the Camden County Music Fair in Camden/Haddonfield, New Jersey.
 Judy played at the venue through July 15th.

-Here in two parts is an audio recording of this opening night concert.
-It was recorded by a fan from the audience so it doesn’t have the best sound quality, but it’s all we have.
+Here is an audio recording of this opening night concert, split into two parts.
+It was recorded by a fan from the audience, so it doesn’t have the best sound quality, but it’s all we have.

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.